elliotchau/ECO395M-Exercise-3/Exercise_3.md

 ```
 For class_c buildings, the effect of having a green_rating on Rent is +$4.696/sqft, holding all else fixed.

-Effect of green rating for class_b buildlings:
+Effect of green rating for class_b buildings:
 ```
 green_rating green_rating:class_b
 4.696e+00 - 2.485e+00